-Richardson was a finalist in the Archibald Prize 2017 with his portrait of John Bell, and he has been twice highly commended in the Brett Whiteley Travelling Art scholarship in 2014 and 2015 respectively.
+Richardson is a three times Archibald finalist, he has been twice highly commended in the Brett Whiteley Travelling Art scholarship in 2014 and 2015 respectively.
+He is currently a finalist in the Darling Portrait Prize and the Gosford Art Prize.
 Richardson holds a Bachelor of Fine Art (Hons) from the National Art School, Sydney.